fpaupier/cancerous_cells_scans_processing/README.md

 # Decision making tool for PET scans

+Warning, this project is no longer supported by its initial developers.

 ## Context

 PET imaging is a valuable tool to diagnose and track patients with multiple myelomas (advanced cancers with metastasis).